-Revenues from hotel operations are recognized when rooms are occupied and when services are provided.
-Revenues consist of amounts derived from hotel operations, including sales from room, meeting room, food and beverage facilities, gift shop, in-room movie and other ancillary amenities.
-Sales, use, occupancy, and similar taxes are collected and presented on a net basis (excluded from revenues) in the accompanying consolidated statement of operations.
+Revenue from hotel operations is recognized when rooms are occupied and when services are provided.
+Revenue consists of amounts derived from hotel operations, including sales from room, meeting room, gift shop, in-room movie and other ancillary amenities.
+Sales, use, occupancy, and similar taxes are collected and presented on a net basis (excluded from revenue) in the accompanying consolidated statements of operations.